 JSC EZ OCM approached its 100th anniversary in 2016 as a private international enterprise exporting products from precious metals of high processing levels to over 50 countries and as one of the centers of creating innovations for Russian and global industry.

 Saw a new stage of the plant’s history.
 Plaurum Group created on the basis of JSC EZOCM became an important player in the global market of manufacturing products from noble metals.
-Leveraging technologies, scientific potential and century-old production experience of the united companies from Russia, Europe, the USA, PLAURUM explores new high-tech types of products from noble metals and production methods, creates innovative solutions for the global industry and strives to continuously enhance its presence in the global market.
+Leveraging technologies, scientific potential and century-old production experience of the united companies from Russia, Europe, PLAURUM explores new high-tech types of products from noble metals and production methods, creates innovative solutions for the global industry and strives to continuously enhance its presence in the global market.